Bytesthedust/wordleClone/README.md

 # wordleClone
-As a summer project I decided to create a clone of the popular New York Times game Wordle in Python.
+As a summer project I decided to create a clone of Josh Wardle's Wordle game in Python.